-Please refer to page 21.
+Please refer to page 20.
 In order to transfer into the Bachelor of Applied Arts (Family Studies and Gerontology) program from other university programs, students must have maintained a GPA of 2.0 in their previous 5.0 units at university.
 While every effort will be made to accommodate transfer students into the program, students should realize that because professional programs are highly structured and require coursework to be taken in specified sequence, extended time may be needed to complete degree requirements.
 Students are urged to contact the department as early as possible if a transfer is contemplated.

-- successful completion of 21 required units including 1.0 unit of supervised practicum; - obtain a minimum GPA of 2.0 in 8.0 units of required coursework: - Note: Practicum courses (FSGN 3350 and 4450) cannot be counted in the calculation of the GPA;
+Students must successfully complete 21 units including 1.0 unit of supervised practicum, with the following requirements:

-Students may complete a minor by completing the requirements for the minor as specified by the department offering the minor.
+- □ obtain a minimum GPA of 2.0 in 8.0 units of required coursework.
+Note: Practicum courses (FSGN 3350 and 4450) cannot be counted in the calculation of the GPA. - students may complete a minor by completing the requirements for the minor as specified by the department offering the minor.
 Students must achieve a GPA of 2.0 in the required 3.0 units.